salesforce/OmniXAI/README.md

 test_data = transformer.invert(test)
 ```

-To initialize `TabularExplainer`, we need to set the following parameters:
+To initialize `TabularExplainer`, the following parameters need to be set:

 - ``explainers``: The names of the explainers to apply, e.g., ["lime", "shap", "mace", "pdp"].
 - ``data``: The data used to initialize explainers. ``data`` is the training dataset for training the